 University of Greenwich Students Applicant Privacy Notice can be downloaded here.

 All applications will be reviewed and scored by UKFS-CDT academics from social and natural science disciplines across the consortium.
-Our shortlisting period will begin on the 22nd of February, 2022.
-Please note that late applications will not be considered.
-For an indication of the shortlisting process, please find here the UKFS-CDT shortlisting guidelines the Consortium Partner academics used for cohort 1 (download here).
+Our shortlisting period will begin in January, 2023, late applications cannot be considered.
+For an indication of the shortlisting process, please find here the UKFS-CDT shortlisting guidelines the Consortium Partner academics used for cohort 2 (download here).

-Candidates will be contacted in early April with an update on their application.
-If you are invited to interview, two dates will be available in April/May.
-The exact interview dates will be confirmed.
+Candidates will be contacted in January with an update on their application.
+The exact interview dates will be confirmed, we aim for the start of February 2024.

 At least two referees of shortlisted candidates will be contacted by UKFS-CDT to submit information outlined in a reference form (downloadable here).